raghu13590/big-data-apps-on-mac/README.md

-# Big Data Mac ARM64 Setup
+# Big Data apps on MacOS

-This project sets up a big data environment on a Mac with ARM64 architecture using Docker.
+This project sets up a big data applications on a Mac with ARM64 architecture/Apple silicon using Docker.
 It uses Makefiles to manage and run Zookeeper, Kafka, AKHQ (a GUI for Kafka), Pinot, Superset, ZooNavigator, Spark, Flink, KafkaProducer, and Hadoop services.

 ## Overview